vjaramillo/churn_analysis/Readme.md

 After exploring few of the data sets, it can be seen that the probabilistic distributions of the data, in general, are very diverse and do not fit with a gaussian distribution, however, few of them suffer skewness.

-Some data sets have not so much entries (the shortest register has entries of around 4 months), and others have registers of almost the 4 years.
+Some data sets have not so much entries (the shortest register has entries of around 4 months), and others have registers of almost the 4 years (2014-2018).

 With the following script, we can compare some (Max-normalized) distributions of sales between different clients (4 in this case)